Arizona jury convicts airman in death of Mennonite woman – KION546

 Associated Press

 FLAGSTAFF, Ariz.
-(AP) — A jury in Arizona has convicted a U.S. Air Force airman in the murder of a Mennonite woman who was living in New Mexico.
-The jury reached its verdict Wednesday.
-Jurors heard closing arguments in the case Friday.
-Mark Gooch faces life in prison on the murder charge.
-He also was found guilty of kidnapping Sasha Krause in January 2020 from the Farmington Mennonite Church where she was gathering material for Sunday school.
-Her body was found hundreds of miles away on the outskirts of Flagstaff, Arizona, in a forest clearing more than a month later.
+(AP) — Jurors in Arizona have convicted a U.S. Air Force airman of first-degree murder in the death of a Mennonite woman who was living in New Mexico.
+The jury reached its verdict Wednesday after deliberating for about five hours total.
+Mark Gooch was also found guilty of kidnapping Sasha Krause in January 2020 outside Farmington where she was gathering material for Sunday school.
+Her body was found more than a month later outside of Flagstaff, Arizona, with a gunshot wound to the head.
+Gooch faces life in prison on the murder charge.
 Sentencing is set for Nov.
 24.